hihikim/2016_ch_bonding_files/README.md

-# Modification for dynamic channel bonding
+# Modification of NS3 for dynamic channel bonding
 ***
 # How to use
 > How to install